Beyond Tribalism And For the Kingdom

 For the Kingdom

-While tribalism within Christianity will always continue to exist to some degree, I believe the solution to the negative effects of tribalism is having a Kingdom perspective.
+While tribalism within Christianity will always continue to exist to some degree, the solution to the negative effects of tribalism is having a Kingdom perspective.
 It’s going back to God’s Word, without the filter of our current culture, and asking ourselves: What are the big Kingdom principles that I MUST get right?

 Are We Tribalistic Or Kingdom Focused?

-So, how do we know if we are more tribalistic or Kingdom focused?
+So, how do we know if we are more tribalistic or Kingdom-focused?
 Here are some questions to ask:

 • Among the top five strongest Christians I respect in my life, are any of them from a different denominational or tribalistic persuasion?